 Mathematics.
-We collect multimodal math problems, which require the integration of visual perception and logical reasoning, from academic sources [33, 34, 35].
-We observe that many open-source datasets contain severe label errors and adopt a thorough cleaning process to clean them.
+We collect multimodal math problems from academic sources [30, 31, 32], which require the integration of visual perception and logical reasoning.
+We observe that many open-source datasets contain severe label errors and adopt a thorough cleaning process to produce the final high-quality set.

-Documents, Tables and Charts.
-To improve reasoning on perceptually complex scenarios, we curate a diverse mix of real-world datasets [36, 37, 38, 39, 40] and synthetic datasets [41, 42, 43] to improve the coverage of domains.
+Documents, Tables, and Charts.
+To improve reasoning on perceptually complex scenarios, we curate a diverse mix of real-world datasets [33, 34, 35, 36, 37] and synthetic datasets [38, 39, 40] to improve the coverage of domains.

 General Reasoning.
-To further improve general reasoning capabilities, we assemble a diverse collection of problems covering logical and multi-disciplinary reasoning tasks from VisualWebInstruct [44] and additional web resources.
-These data exhibit a more complex reference answer style, and many of the problems have more than one sub-question.
+To further improve general reasoning capabilities, we assemble a diverse collection of problems covering logical and multi-disciplinary reasoning tasks from VisualWebInstruct [41] and additional web resources.
+These data exhibit a more complex reference answer style; many of the problems have more than one sub-question.

 Instruct Following.
-We incorporate text-only instructions from the Llama-Nemotron-Post-Training Dataset [45] and the MulDimIF dataset [46].
-We observe that the textual instruction-following improvement generalizes well to multimodal instructions.
+We incorporate text-only instructions from the Llama-Nemotron-Post-Training Dataset [42] and the MulDimIF dataset [43].
+We observe that the instruction-following improvement generalizes well to multimodal instructions.